-Foreign
+] Foreign

-Cu Currency Items:
+Curr ency Items:

-Beginning balance, June 30, 2016 \$ 131,264
+\$ 131,264

-Foreign currency translation gain (273,013)
+(273,013)

-Balance, June 30, 2017 (141,749)
+(141,749)

-Foreign currency translation loss 499,678
+499,678

-Ending balance, June 30, 2018 \$ 357,929
+\$ 357,929

 Fair Value of Financial Instruments and Fair Value Measurements

 The Company measures its financial assets and liabilities in accordance with US GAAP.
 For certain financial instruments, including cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities, the carrying amounts approximate fair value due to their short maturities.
 Amounts recorded for notes payable, net of discount, and loans payable also approximate fair value because current interest rates available for debt with similar terms and maturities are substantially the same.